Get insider access

 Dips

-The Bose QuietComfort 45's peaks and dips performance is amazing.
+The Bose QuietComfort 45's peaks and dips performance is good.
 For the most part, the peaks and dips are fairly minor.
-However, our unit's left and right drivers become very out of sync in the mid-mid, so a dip in the right driver nudges vocals and lead instruments at the back of the mix while dulling their detail.
-A peak in the right driver's low-treble makes the upper harmonics of these sounds harsh, while a dip in both drivers' mid-treble dulls sibilants like S and T sounds.
+However, our unit's left and right drivers become most noticeably out of sync in the mid-mid to low-treble, so a dip in the right driver dulls the detail of vocals and instruments.
+A dip in the left driver's low-treble veils the upper harmonics of these sounds, while a peak in both drivers' mid-treble brightens sibilants like S and T sounds.

 6.5